Discover more from Turing Church

 The Terasem Space Day Colloquium of 2023 will be held on July 20, via Zoom, from 10am ET to 1pm ET.

 July 20 is the anniversary of the first human landing on the Moon.
-This Terasem Colloquium will explore long-term perspectives on human space expansion, and the intersections of human space expansion with highly imaginative, far-out concepts in science, philosophy, and politics.
+This Terasem Colloquium will explore long-term perspectives on human space expansion, and the intersections of human space expansion with highly imaginative, far-out concepts in science, philosophy, and politics (and science fiction of course).

-We’ll hear from stellar scientists, authors, polymaths, and transhumanist philosophers.
+We’ll hear from stellar scientists, authors, polymaths, transhumanist philosophers, and activists.
 The science fiction perspective will be provided by representatives of the awesome Orion’s Arm Universe Project, a collaborative project to imagine plausible interstellar futures that has produced a really spectacular science fictional universe, very appropriate to the theme of the Colloquium.

 See our Terasem page for information on Terasem and previous Terasem Colloquia.